- 1 Incredible content, Incredible experiences.

 Marketers want to surface the right content precisely when and where customers need it.
 But to be efficient, you want to create once and deliver everywhere, with content automatically adjusting to fit connected experiences on any channel.
-Machine learning lets you do that — finding better ways to optimize layout and copy wherever they’re used.
-For example, smart summarization can take your product manager’s blog post about gourmet hot dogs and trim redundant content for a news clip or email.
+Machine learning lets you do that — finding better ways to optimise layout and copy wherever they’re used.
+For example, smart summarisation can take your product manager’s blog post about gourmet hot dogs and trim redundant content for a news clip or email.

-Personalize customer treatment.
+Personalise customer treatment.

-Analyze performance with X-ray insight.
+Analyse performance with X-ray insight.

 To see which content is resonating and creating compelling experiences, you need insight into the moment.
 The combination of big data and sophisticated machine learning can help content marketers accurately measure the dollar impact of marketing activities in real time.
 And creators can fine-tune content based on what the market is looking for.

 For example, according to Nate Smith at Adobe, an outdoor retailer running a national Thanksgiving promotion may offer shoppers a great price on a marquee item, hoping they’ll fill their baskets with higher-margin buys.
-Alerts and insights into anomalies can provide real-time access to performance, enabling the retailer to make immediate shifts in pricing, placement, promotions, and segments worth investing in.
+Alerts and insights into anomalies can provide real-time access to performance, enabling the retailer to make immediate shifts in pricing, placement, promotions and segments worth investing in.